Gatestone Institute

-Gatestone Institute is a far-right think tank known for publishing anti-Muslim articles.
-It was founded in 2008 by Nina Rosenwald, who serves as its president.
-Former U.S. Ambassador to the United Nations and former national security advisor, John R. Bolton, was its chairman from 2013 to March 2018.
+Gatestone Institute is an American far-right think tank known for publishing anti-Muslim articles.
+It was founded in 2012 by Nina Rosenwald, who serves as its president.
+John Bolton, former U.S. Ambassador to the United Nations and former National Security Advisor, was its chairman from 2013 until March 2018.
 Its current chairman is Amir Taheri.
 The organization has attracted attention for publishing false or inaccurate articles, some of which were shared widely.

 History

-Gatestone Institute was founded by political activist Nina Rosenwald in 2008.

-From 2008 to 2012, the institute operated under two different names: "Hudson Institute New York" (not to be confused with the Hudson Institute) and Stonegate Institute.
+Gatestone Institute was founded by political activist Nina Rosenwald in 2012.
+The institute was founded by a parent organization that was itself founded in 2008 and which operated under two different names: Hudson Institute New York (not to be confused with the Hudson Institute) and Stonegate Institute.

 The Gatestone Institute's personnel include Nina Rosenwald (President), and Naomi H. Perlman (Vice President).
 Amir Taheri is the Chairman of Gatestone Europe.
 John R. Bolton, the former U.S. Ambassador to the United Nations, served as Gatestone's chairman from 2013 to 2018, when he resigned to become National Security Advisor for President Donald Trump.
 Bolton was paid at least $310,000 by the organization.
-Its authors include Nonie Darwish, Alan Dershowitz, Raymond Ibrahim, Denis MacEoin, Daniel Pipes, Raheel Raza, Khaled Abu Toameh, Geert Wilders, Janusz Wójcik, Bat Ye'or, Josef Zbořil and Dexter Van Zile.
+Its authors include Nonie Darwish, Alan Dershowitz, Raymond Ibrahim, Denis MacEoin, Daniel Pipes, Raheel Raza, Khaled Abu Toameh, Geert Wilders, Janusz Wójcik and Bat Ye'or.
+The Gatestone Institute has also published many articles by convicted Israeli spy Lawrence Franklin, whose biography on their website makes no reference to his conviction.

-Rebekah Mercer, a billionaire heiress known for her donations to right-wing causes, was listed as a Gatestone board member in April 2017.
-When the foreign policy-focused website LobeLog inquired about her role in the organization, Gatestone removed all information about her from their website.
-It was later revealed that Mercer Family Foundation gave $150,000 to Gatestone in 2014 and 2015.
+Rebekah Mercer, a billionaire heiress known for her donations to right-wing causes, was listed as a member of the Board of Governors of Gatestone in April 2017.
+After the foreign policy-focused website LobeLog inquired about her role in the organization, Gatestone removed all information about her from their website.
+The IRS Form-990 filing for tax year 2017 did not list Rebekah Mercer as either a member of the board of trustees, an officer of the organization, or an employee.
+It was later revealed that Mercer Family Foundation (of which Rebekah Mercer is a key officer) gave $150,000 to Gatestone in 2014 and 2015.
 Gatestone had a revenue of $2.3 million in 2016.

-Gatestone authors, including Geert Wilders, have appeared on Russian media, including Sputnik News and RT.
+As of 2018, Gatestone authors, including Geert Wilders, have appeared on Russian media, including Sputnik News and RT.